singlerider/xmlToJson/README.md

 # FlaskServer
-Server used as the backend for AR apps made in Unity.
-Parses API data
+Server used to locally view JSON from what was XML

 To run:
 pip install -r requirements.txt